awsdocs/amazon-aurora-user-guide/doc_source/postgresql-s3-export.md

 11\.9 or higher
 12\.4 or higher

 For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.

+**Note**
+You can save DB and DB cluster snapshot data to Amazon S3 using the AWS Management Console, AWS CLI, or Amazon RDS API\.
+For more information, see [Exporting DB snapshot data to Amazon S3](USER_ExportSnapshot.md)\.

 **Topics**
 + [Overview of exporting data to Amazon S3](#postgresql-s3-export-overview)